richardcom/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. Deleting a book while all books are being shown using `deleteBy`
+1. Deleting a book using `deleteBy`

+    1. Prerequisites:

     1. Test case:
        Expected: